DaryaRudych/EagleFord-Oil-Project/README.md

 ## Conclusion:
 We chose to target the Karnes Trough and Edwards Condensate sub-plays.
 We anticipate our overall well costs to average between $8,155,623 and $8,465,613.
 Our drilling costs respectively $4,020,315 and $4,174,140.
 Completions $4,135,308 and $4,291,473.
 Our area is significantly derisked not only by the activity in the area, but also our ML model variables contributing to a successful payout.
 ### Key Limitations/Uncertainities
+* Each sub-play is not the same area, normalizing by area could be beneficial.
+We're alos painting our geographic regions with a large brush.
+Within each sub-play are better and worse areas.
+* We are ultimately using state filed data.
+It can be 1 to 2 years behind, and in some cases lumps wells together.

 TBD